-When water is transported in a tank truck or container of some sort, use the procedure.
+When water is transported in a tank truck or container of some sort, use the batch procedure.

 Multiply the volume of the tank or other container by the number of times it is filled from the distribution system.
 This yields the volume of water delivered from the distribution system.
-For future estimating, it is essential that you provide reporting forms and procedures to your known batch users (ie, fire depts., construction or road crews etc.).
+For future estimating, it is essential that reporting forms and procedures are provided to known batch users (i.e. fire departments, construction or road crews, etc.).